root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/basic_types.rst

     >>>

-:toconly:`Arrays`
+`Arrays`
-"""""""""""""""""
+""""""""

-Builtin arrays are supported by through arrays from module ``array`` (or any other builtin-type array that implements the Python buffer interface).
+Builtin arrays are supported through arrays from module ``array`` (or any other builtin-type array that implements the Python buffer interface, such as numpy arrays) and a low-level view type from ``cppyy`` for returns and variable access (that implements the buffer interface as well).
 Out-of-bounds checking is limited to those cases where the size is known at compile time.
 Example: